harikagujjula/react-project/src/components/UsingFormActionsWithHttpDemo/README.md

     project root.
   * Ensure changing of the ports package.json for the backend folders accordingly as we have maintained a single repo for multiple tasks.

+## Concepts learned
+  * Submitting the form data with form actions to the backend server.
+  * Using use() to access the opinion context.
+  * Usage of useFormStatus () hook provided by React.
+    * Gives status information of the last form submission.
+    * Used to prevent multiple click of submit button while it is processing the submit function.
+    * Import it from react-dom.
+    * Should be used in conjuction with form actions.
+    * Cannot be used in the same component where the form is defined.
+Rather should be used in a nested component.